 Building family capacity during these early years is a solid foundation for the future of their child and whole family.
 As this momentum is building, we see a potential previously untapped: for families of young children with disabilities to lead their own social change movement.
 I believe early intervention organisations have always valued building the capacity of families, but we should be prepared to develop new ways to do it in partnership with them.

-These are just some examples of how we have challenged our work in the light of family-centred practice.
+These are just some examples of how we have challenged our work in light of family-centred practice.
 It is the responsibility for all of us who provide early childhood intervention to continuously reflect on our practices.
 We now have the ECIA National Guidelines for Best Practice in Early Childhood Intervention, which is a strong starting point for this process.

 The role of the National Disability Insurance Scheme (NDIS)